Analyzing the Impact of Adversarial Examples on Explainable Machine Learning: Literature Review

 \subsection{Adversarial Attacks}

-Adversarial attacks on different data are detailed in a study by Xi et al. in \cite{xu2020adversarial}, where the authors generated adversarial assaults using three distinct data types (images, graphs, and text) and then explained the solutions.
-Carlini et al. used adversarial attacks on speech data to successfully convert any audio waveform into any target transcription with only little distortion \cite{carlini2017towards}.
-Xie et al. discussed the adversarial attack on the image recognition model might cause it to produce an explanation that emphasizes bigger models.
+Adversarial attacks on different data are detailed in a study by Xi et al. in \cite{b8}, where the authors generated adversarial assaults using three distinct data types (images, graphs, and text) and then explained the solutions.
+Carlini et al. used adversarial attacks on speech data to successfully convert any audio waveform into any target transcription with only little distortion \cite{b9}.
+Xie et al. discussed that the adversarial attack on the image recognition model might cause it to produce an explanation that emphasizes bigger models.
 The authors proposed AdvProp, which is an enhanced method based on auxiliary batch normalization to avoid overfitting problems.
-It divided the bigger model into the mini-batch and then training was applied \cite{xie2020adversarial}.
-Slack et al. presented a scaffolding scheme that hides the effect of biases on the classifier with the adversarial object \cite{slack2020fooling}.
-Real-world data was considered and the post hoc method was applied to the adversarial classifier to avoid biases.
-Here, three datasets such as COMPAS, Communities and Crime, and German Credit were trained and evaluated.
-This method claimed exploitation for biased classifier using perturbation method where the input was biased and the final classifier was controlled behavior.
-Aryal et al. presented a study on adversarial attacks in malware analysis that involve modifying the malware sample in such a way that it can bypass detection by antivirus software \cite{aryal2021survey}.
-It could be by modifying the binary code of the malware, inserting additional code to confuse the antivirus software, or modifying the metadata of the file to make it appear legitimate.
-Adversarial perturbation was a solution by adding small, carefully crafted modifications to the malware sample that are designed to cause the antivirus software to misclassify the sample.
+It divided the bigger model into mini-batches and then training was applied \cite{b10}.
+Slack et al. presented a scaffolding scheme that hides the effect of biases on the classifier with the adversarial object \cite{b11}.
+Real-world data was considered, and the post hoc method was applied to the adversarial classifier to avoid biases.
+Here, three datasets, such as COMPAS, Communities and Crime, and German Credit, were trained and evaluated.
+This method claimed exploitation for a biased classifier using a perturbation method where the input was biased and the final classifier was controlled behavior.